Pantera: Musical style

+In a 2019 interview with MetalHammer, the band explained that their move away from glam began in early 1988, when Anselmo played "At Dawn they Sleep", by Slayer, for Darrell Abbott.
+Subsequently, Anselmo's vocals became inspired by Agnostic Front and Black Flag, and the instrumentalists by Slayer, Voivod, Faith No More's The Real Thing (1989) and Soundgarden's Louder Than Love (1989).
+Pantera's other influences or inspirations include AC/DC, Accept, Aerosmith, Anthrax, the Beatles, Biohazard, Black Sabbath, Dark Angel, Def Leppard, Faith No More, Peter Frampton, Humble Pie, Iron Maiden, Judas Priest, King's X, Kiss, Led Zeppelin, Megadeth, Melvins, Mercyful Fate, Metallica, the Michael Schenker Group, Minor Threat, Motörhead, Ozzy Osbourne, Overkill, Prong, the Rolling Stones, Savatage, Saxon, Sepultura, Sick of It All, Testament, Pat Travers, Robin Trower, Van Halen, Venom, and ZZ Top.

+Ideology and lyrical themes

-Pantera also adopted a self-described "take no shit" attitude, epitomized in its song "5 Minutes Alone" from the album Far Beyond Driven.
-According to Vinnie Paul, the song originated when, during a show in San Diego, California, Anselmo was annoyed by a heckler and encouraged the crowd to beat him up.
-Consequently, the band was sued by the father of the heckler who said he wanted "five minutes alone" with Anselmo to prove who was the "big daddy", and Anselmo responded that he would use those "five minutes alone" with the father to "whoop his ass."
+Pantera adopted a self-described "take no shit" attitude, epitomized in its song "5 Minutes Alone" from the album Far Beyond Driven.
+According to Vinnie Paul, the song originated from an incident during a show in San Diego, California; Anselmo was annoyed by a heckler and encouraged the crowd to beat him up.
+Consequently, the band was sued by the father of the heckler who said he wanted "five minutes alone" with Anselmo to prove who was the "big daddy".
+Anselmo responded that he would use those "five minutes alone" with the father to "whoop his ass."

-Despite being a standard glam metal band early in their career, the band members perceive themselves to have subsequently had an uncompromising career in which they never "sold out" or gave into trends.
+Despite being a standard glam metal band early in their career, the band members perceive themselves to have subsequently had an uncompromising career in which they never "sold out" or gave in to trends.
 This is most noticeably highlighted in the themes and title of The Great Southern Trendkill.
 Anselmo said:

 Similarly, the die-hard attitude of "We'll Grind That Axe for a Long Time" (from Reinventing the Steel) is, according to Anselmo, "in a way, our motto."